 To send an email campaign with Timewarp, follow these steps.

-- Click the Delivery date drop-down menu, and choose the Send with Timewarp radio button.
+- Click the Send with Timewarp radio button.

 - Use the drop-down menus to choose the time you want your subscribers to receive the campaign.
 The selected date and time must be at least 24 hours from your current time.

-Timewarp is only available for Regular Campaigns and Plain-Text Campaigns.
+Timewarp is only available for regular and plain-text email campaigns.
 Accounts with MailChimp Pro have the option to also use Timewarp to send emails in their automations.
 It's not available for RSS or A/B Testing Campaigns.

 Why?
 RSS Campaigns can be sent daily, weekly, or monthly based on when items are posted.
 If the feed gets a new post before the last RSS campaign was completed, Timewarp would stop sending the first campaign to begin the new one, so some subscribers would get more campaigns than others.
 A/B Testing Campaigns are designed to test one variable at a time, and Timewarp adds an additional variable that could skew the results of your test.

 How We Determine Subscriber Location

 A subscriber's IP address can determine their geographical location.
 We use geolocation to collect IP addresses from MailChimp-hosted signup forms, email campaign opens, and clicks.
 As a subscriber continues to interact with your campaigns, the location or IP address may change.
 If a subscriber didn't use a hosted signup form or hasn't opened a few email campaigns yet, we won't have location data for them.

 Subscribers without location data receive Timewarp campaigns in your account's default time zone batch.